 Josh was driving that one-ton dualie back to the oil derrick's pad.
 As we traversed the dirt road across the mounds and hills of the prairie, he began to pick up speed.
 The nineteen year old from Florida had more gumption than most his age, I'll testify to that, but with perhaps a few less brain cells at his disposal.
 Formerly the whipping boy of this crew of Bakken roughnecks, I had taken his place, which pleased him to no end.

-As we gained speed the truck began to leave the ground over the high spots, airborne for precious seconds.
-I'd raise my head to see if anyone was coming the other way despite knowing it would be too late if they were, no matter what.
-I didn't have on my seatbelt as I held the handgrabs, moving my butt like I was mounted on a runaway steed.
-Josh's eyes were wide and bright, a leering grin on his mug.
+As we gained speed the truck began to leave the ground over the high spots, taking us airborne for precious seconds.
+I'd raise my head to see if anyone was coming the other way despite knowing, no matter what, it would be too late if they were.
+I didn't have on my seat belt, either, so I held tight to the hand grabs and moved my butt like I was mounted on a runaway steed.
+Josh's eyes were wide and bright above his leering mug.

 "We're doin' a hundred miles an hour!" he croaked with glee.

 I restrained myself from checking the speedometer and just watched the telephone poles go by like sticks in a tornado.
-It was then I broke into a hearty laughter, deep from within my gut.
+It was then I let loose a hearty laugh, deep from within my gut.

 flushed from the high grass-